zfih/zfih.github.io/index.md

 This page serves as a portfolio/project collection page to show the different projects I have worked on.

 ## Hybrid VR Renderer optimization (Masters Thesis)
-This project was developed together with...

 ![Image](/src/img/master_thesis.png)

+This project was developed together with [Lasse Korvig Bjerregaard](https://github.com/LasseKB) and [Daniel Gaard Hansen](https://github.com/Freemedude).